 Disability History Month

-The NASUWT supports UK Disability History Month (UKDHM) (new window), which takes place between 22nd November and 22nd December each year.
-The first Disability History Month took place in 2010.
+The NASUWT supports UK Disability History Month (UKDHM), which has taken place in November and December since 2010.

-This event is about celebrating the lives and history of disabled people, recognising our rights and the past struggles for equality.
+The event is about celebrating the lives and history of disabled people, recognising their rights and the past struggles for equality.

 The aims of Disability History Month are to: